November 27, 2025

 This structure ensures that the participants recognize the red thread of the training and remain motivated.
 At the same time, it helps you keep the learning content up to date or replace it if necessary.

-Method mix: Which content is suitable for digital training?
+Methods mix: Which contents are suitable for digital training?

-Not every topic needs a long video or an extensive presentation.
-Much more important is a varied use of methods that addresses different types of learners.
+Not every topic requires a long video or an extensive presentation.
+Much more important is a varied use of methods that addresses different learning types.

 Well-functioning formats for digital employee training: